-Quick Insights builder
+Quick Insights panel

 Quick Insights provides guidance for non-analysts and new users of Analysis Workspace to learn how to answer business questions quickly and easily.
 It is also a great tool for advanced users who want to answer a simple question quickly without having to build a table themselves.